qianyansha/test/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-込込込込込亜込亜込才